Ernst Vogt

-Ernst Vogt (6 November 1930 - 9 August 2017) was a German classical philologist.
-He was a professor at the Universities of Mannheim (1967–1975) and Munich (1975–1999).
+Ernst Vogt (6 November 1930 – 9 August 2017) was a German classical philologist.
+He was a professor at the University of Mannheim (1967–1975) and LMU Munich (1975–1999).
 Between 2002 and 2014 he served president of the International Thesaurus Commission.

 Vogt engaged with the history of literary forms and genres, with Greek literature of the Hellenistic and Roman Empire periods, with the history of how classical literature was delivered and received, and with the history of classical philology.

 Biography

 Ernst Walter Siegfried Vogt was born and grew up in Duisburg, a dynamic commercial and manufacturing center which at that time (as now) was home to one of the world's largest inland ports.
 His father was a lawyer.
-He successfully completed his schooling at the city's Landfermann-Gymnasium (secondary school) and then, in 1950, moved on to study classical philology, archeology and philosophy, upriver at Bonn.
-His student career at Bonn lasted till 1956, during which time the scope of his studies also covered papyrology and language sciences.
-In 1951/52 he spent a year at Tübingen.
+He successfully completed his schooling at the city's Landfermann-Gymnasium (secondary school) and then, in 1950, moved on to study classical philology, archeology and philosophy, upriver at the University of Bonn.
+His student career at Bonn lasted until 1956, during which time the scope of his studies also covered papyrology and language sciences.
+In 1951/52, he spent a year at the University of Tübingen.
 He also received a DAAD scholarship which enabled him to spend a year in Athens.
-It was nevertheless from the University of Bonn that in 1956 he received his doctorate.
+It was nevertheless from the University of Bonn that, in 1956, he received his doctorate.
 His dissertation formed the basis for his "Procli hymni" published the next year.
 The doctorate was supervised by the polyhistorian Hans Herter, whose research assistant he now became.
 He passed his Level I national teaching exams at around the same time.
 Four years later he received his habilitation, a higher academic qualification which opened the way to a lifelong academic career.
 Two years after that, in 1962, he was appointed to an extraordinary professorship, still at Bonn.
-Between 1959 and 1967 he was also responsible on a day-to-day basis, as "Schriftleiter", for the contents of the Rheinisches Museum für Philologie (journal), under the direction of Hans Herter.
+Between 1959 and 1967, he was also responsible on a day-to-day basis, as "Schriftleiter", for the contents of the Rheinisches Museum für Philologie (journal), under the direction of Hans Herter.

 Meanwhile, on 2 August 1963, Ernst Vogt married Monika Vagedes in the Altenberg Abbey Church.
 At least three children resulted from the marriage, and by the time he died Ernst and Monika Vogt were also grandparents.